Rampage (roller coaster): Operation

-After an initial successful financial year, the park continued to observe stagnant attendance into 2000.
+After an initial successful financial year, the park observed stagnant attendance into 2000.
 The resulting insufficient attendance, operational decisions, and debt led the park to file for Chapter 9 bankruptcy on June 4, 2002.
 The filing allowed the park to open its water park attractions, but left Rampage closed among other attractions through the 2002 season.
 After several amusement groups looked at buying the park and participants of the inter-municipal cooperation backed out, the park was sold to Team Pro Parks, a California-based venture.
 The venture, operating under Southland Entertainment Group, refurbished the idle Rampage roller coaster for its reopening season.
 Rampage was renovated by John Hinde Enterprises and opened on May 26, 2003, in the Magic Adventure (later named as Alabama Adventure) portion of Vision Land.

 Vision Land was sold to General Attractions in January 2012.
-New ownership detailed in April the park that included Rampage would close indefinitely, with the water park portion to open in the newly named "Splash Adventure".
+The new ownership announced the park that included Rampage would close indefinitely, with the water park portion to open in the newly named "Splash Adventure" in April 2012.
 The roller coaster was planned to be sold to fund future water park developments.
 Rampage sat dormant until the park was bought by the Dan and Natalie Koch, formerly of Holiday World, on March 13, 2014.
-As part of a five-year plan, the Kochs' planned to renovate the roller coaster to open with the park in the 2015 season.
-Over the period of six months, the Rampage was refurbished at the cost of $1 million dollars.
-The renovation saw the replacement of wooden structure and track, in addition to a new train.
+The Kochs' planned to renovate the roller coaster to open with the park in the 2015 season.
+Over the period of six months, the Rampage was refurbished at the cost of $1 million.
+The project included restoring the entire wooden track and partial sections of wooden supports, in addition to a new train set.
 The renovation also included a new lift chain and control system.
 A preview was held for an American Coaster Enthusiasts (ACE) event on October 25.
 The ride re-opened to the public in 2015, with the Alabama Splash Adventure park.

 Ride experience

 After leaving the station, the train dips to the right before ascending the 120 ft chain lift hill.
 Cresting the lift hill, the train enters a left turn pre-drop before descending the 52-degree, 102 ft drop.
 At the bottom of the drop, the train banks slightly left and completes a camelback hill before ascending into a left-banked hill.
 Continuing the turn, the train dips, before flattening into a drop where the train completes a hill, then rises to the right into a continuous right banked turn.
-Continuing the turn, the train dips, slightly ascends, then exits into drop where it completes another hill.
-The train ascends a right banked turn, dropping to complete a hill, where it ascends into a left banked turn.
-Continuing the left banked turn with a series of dips, the train drops and banks right before going upwards into the final brake run.
+Continuing the turn, the train dips, slightly ascends, then exits into a drop where it completes another hill.
+The train ascends a right-banked turn, completes a hill, then ascends into a left-banked series of dips.
+The train drops and banks right before going upwards into the final brake run.
 The train makes a slight left, before dropping to the right into one final hill before descending into the station.
-One cycle of the roller coaster took about a minute and thirty seconds to complete.
+One cycle of the roller coaster takes about a minute and thirty seconds to complete.